Mpox no longer a global emergency, WHO says - The Boston Globe

 Advertisement

-Mpox most often causes symptoms including a rash, fever, headache, muscle pain and swollen lymph nodes.
-The skin lesions can last up to a month and the disease is spread via close physical contact with an infected patient or their clothing or bedsheets.
+Mpox most often causes symptoms such as rash, fever, headache, muscle pain, and swollen lymph nodes.
+The skin lesions can last up to a month, and the disease is spread via close physical contact with an infected patient or their clothing or bedsheets.
 Most people don’t need medical treatment to recover.

 Scientists ultimately concluded that the unprecedented outbreak was tied to sex among gay and bisexual men at raves in Spain and Belgium, marking a significant departure from the mpox’s typical pattern of spread in Africa, where outbreaks haven’t spilled across borders.

-Shortly after Tedros classified monkeypox as a global emergency last year, the epidemics in Europe and North America declined, and there were no signs of widespread transmission beyond men who were gay, bisexual or had sex with other men.
-European health authorities said that 98% of mpox patients are men and of those, 96% are men who have sex with men.
+Shortly after Tedros classified monkeypox as a global emergency last year, the epidemics in Europe and North America declined, and there were no signs of widespread transmission beyond men who were gay, bisexual, or had sex with other men.
+European health authorities said that 98 percent of mpox patients are men and of those, 96 percent are men who have sex with men.

 Advertisement

 In central and west Africa, mpox cases are continuing to rise, mainly driven by a spike in Congo.
-WHO said there has been about a 7% jump in new infections in the last two weeks, and Tedros said the routes of transmission were still not well understood.
-Cases have also been reported in the Central African Republic, Nigeria, Liberia and Ghana.
+WHO said there has been about a 7 percent jump in new infections in the last two weeks, and Tedros said the routes of transmission were still not well understood.
+Cases have also been reported in the Central African Republic, Nigeria, Liberia, and Ghana.

 WHO emergencies chief Dr. Michael Ryan criticized the global community for its failure to support the effort to contain the epidemic last year.